gautiselvaraj/compare-movies-next/README.md

 # [Compare Movies](https://www.comparemovies.info)

-#### Compare movies and TV Shows instantly.
+#### Confused about what to watch?
+Compare movies and TV shows and make informed decisions.

-Compare Movies is a web app which compares movies and TV shows instantly.
-You can compare ratings from various sources (IMDB, Rotten Tomatoes, Metacritic and TMDB), awards info, DVD release dates, casts, crews, and so on.
-You can also watch trailers, videos, posters and other images all in one place.
+Compare Movies is a web app which compares movies and TV shows.
+Users can watch trailers and compare stats like ratings from IMDB, TMDB, Rotten Tomatoes and Metacritic, runtime, genres, release date, status, season & episode details, cast, crew, overview and so on with ease.

 ![Compare Movies Demo](compare-movies-demo-v2.gif)